Conference Tours

 50

-This technical tour will take participants to Kajiado and Kiserian to explore innovative livestock interventions aligned with the World Bank’s De-risking, Inclusion, and Value Enhancement of Pastoral Economies (DRIVE) project.
-The tour will showcase how private sector investment and improved practices are transforming pastoral systems.
-Participants will visit farms implementing irrigated pasture and silage production to enhance feed availability and drought resilience, as well as feedlot systems that combine traditional grazing with supplementation.
-The tour also includes a commercial beef finishing enterprise linking pastoral producers to high-value markets and a center using advanced reproductive technologies such as embryo transfer to accelerate genetic improvement.
-Together, these experiences offer insight into how pastoral economies can become more resilient, productive, and inclusive.unless Morten made changes. fotos will come tomorrow.
+In the afternoon, the tour shifts to a technical exploration through Kajiado and Kiserian, showcasing innovative livestock interventions aligned with the World Bank’s De-risking, Inclusion, and Value Enhancement of Pastoral Economies (DRIVE) project.
+Participants will visit farms pioneering irrigated pasture and silage production to improve feed availability and drought resilience, as well as feedlot systems that blend traditional grazing with supplementation.
+The journey also features a commercial beef finishing enterprise linking pastoral producers to high-value markets, and a center for advanced reproductive technologies, where tools like embryo transfer are accelerating genetic improvement.

 Tour 11: Nairobi National Park, Sheldrick Elephant Orphanage, Utamaduni Craft Centre and Mamba Village